EloraBarua62/task-management-system/README.md

 pnpm dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+After setting up project in local machine,open [http://localhost:3000](http://localhost:3000) with your browser to see the result locally.